infor-cloud/xtendm3/docs/documentation/api-specification/message-api.md

 - String sysComp - System component for the specific market (M) - ex. for Poland is MPL (M-PL)
 - String language - Language code (language of specific message, for example GB.
 It works depends on the programmed messages)
 - String messageId - Message Id from the message files
 - List<String> parameters - List with parameters (max.
-4 inside list) to insert into a message (these param. are used in messages which have specifically allocated spaces (&1, &2 etc.) for the use of parameters.
-In case of messages that don't use param. it is necessary to input an empty List<String>)
+4 inside list) to insert into a message
 <br>

 ```groovy